OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: Introduction

 \section{Introduction}

-Humans comprehend speech in a multi-modal manner in real-world communication, not only relying on listening to utterances but also reading speakers' faces and lips to improve perception \cite{iezzoni2004communicating,sumby1954visual}.
-Inspired by this, many audio-visual speech datasets have been introduced, capturing both utterances and talking faces in a synced manner (refer to \Cref{table:database} for more details).
-These datasets enable the research on various speech-related applications, such as noise-robust speech recognition \cite{ma2021end}, applications for the deaf and hard-of-hearing via lip reading \cite{chung2016lip,chung2017lip}, mouth motion analysis \cite{anina2015ouluvs2}, and speaker recognition \cite{chung2018voxceleb2}.
+People comprehend speech in a multi-modal manner in real-world communication, not only relying on listening to utterances but also reading speakers' faces and lips to improve perception.
+Inspired by this, many audio-visual speech datasets have been introduced, capturing both utterances and talking faces in a synchronized manner.
+These datasets enabled the research on various speech-related applications, such as noise-robust speech recognition \cite{ma2021end}, lip reading \cite{chung2016lip,chung2017lip}, mouth motion analysis \cite{anina2015ouluvs2}, and speaker recognition \cite{chung2018voxceleb2}.
 To further embolden future research, it is essential to develop datasets with more diverse situations, such as various speakers \cite{yang2019lrw,chung2017lip,afouras2018lrs3}, languages \cite{yang2019lrw,schwiebert-etal-2022-multimodal,chung2018voxceleb2}, sentences \cite{chung2017lip,afouras2018lrs3}, and multiple viewpoints of the head \cite{anina2015ouluvs2,chung2017profile}.